Polarization as a signature of local parity violation in hot QCD matter: Calculation of the axial chemical contribution to the spin polarization vector

 \section{Calculation of the axial chemical contribution to the spin polarization vector}

-In this Supplementary Material we provide the detailed derivation of the contribution of the axial chemical potential to the polarization vector of a spin $1/2$ particles in a relativistic fluid at local thermodynamic equilibrium.
+In this Appendix section we provide the detailed derivation of the contribution of the axial chemical potential to the polarization vector of a spin $1/2$ particles in a relativistic fluid at local thermodynamic equilibrium.
 We refer to the main letter for the notation.

-The mean spin vector can be derived from the future time-like part of Wigner function of the emitted particle:~\cite{Becattini:2020sww}
+The mean spin vector can be derived from the future time-like part of Wigner function of the emitted particle~\cite{Becattini:2020sww}:

-where $\Sigma$ can be approximated as the freeze-out 3D hypersurface in fig.~\ref{fig:fo}.
+where $\Sigma $ can be approximated as the freeze-out 3D hypersurface in {Fig.~\ref{fig:fo}}.
 The Wigner function involves the effective hadronic fields, which are assumed to be free:

+The density operator $\wrho$ in the above equation must be fixed, in the Heisenberg representation.
+Therefore, in the hydrodynamic picture of the QCD plasma, it is assumed to be the local equilibrium density operator specified by the initial conditions \cite{Becattini:2019dxo}, that is at the 3D hypersurface where the plasma is supposed to achieve local thermodynamic equilibrium ($\Sigma _{\mathrm{eq}}$ in {Fig.~\ref{fig:fo}}):

+For the sake of simplicity, we have neglected all terms involving the conserved currents except for the axial current operator $\widehat{j}_{A}$ \footnote{In this work the axial current of the free Dirac field is defined as $\widehat{j}_A^\mu = \bar\Psi \gamma^\mu \gamma^5 \Psi$ with $\gamma^5 = {\rm diag}(I,-I)$} is the color-singlet axial current expressed in terms of the fundamental quark and gluon fields and includes the Chern-Simons current $\widehat{K}^{\mu }$ from anomaly~\cite{Kharzeev:2009fn} so as to be a conserved one in the plasma phase.
+The exponent can be rewritten, by using the Gauss' theorem (see {Fig.~\ref{fig:fo}}):